-The travel influencer’s case has captured nationwide attention.
+The travel influencer’s case captured attention all over the world.

 What happened to Gabby Petito?

-Bodycam footage revealed on October 1 has revealed what Gabby told police about a domestic dispute with Laundrie while crossing Utah in August.
+Bodycam footage revealed what Gabby told police about a domestic dispute with Laundrie while crossing Utah in August.
 A witness described the couple before police arrived on August 12 as “sort of squabbling over a phone” and hitting each other “kind of like two kids fighting.”